The Best Caribbean Destinations for an Easy Beach Getaway

 Punta Cana, Dominican Republic

 One of the Caribbean’s most accessible and inexpensive destinations, Punta Cana is far from a hidden gem—but it’s popular for good reason.
-Just a 20-minute drive from a bustling airport, this is not a Caribbean destination that requires you to take a plane to a Cessna to a water plane to a ferry to a taxi to a moto before you find your particular corner of paradise: the entire area is objectively gorgeous, complete with soft white and yellow sand and pretty much any tropical experience you desire.
+Just a 20-minute drive from a bustling airport, this is not a Caribbean destination that requires you to take a plane to a Cessna to a water plane to a ferry to a taxi to a moto before you find your particular corner of paradise: The entire area is objectively gorgeous, complete with soft white and golden sand—and pretty much any tropical experience you desire.
 Your vibe will vary based on lodging, be it upscale and luxurious, laid-back and cool, active and adventurous, or romantic and honeymoon-y.
-Yoga, snorkeling, ziplining, cooking classes, windsurfing, sea kayaking, golfing, great restaurants (check out local fave Bachata Rosa)—find it all, and then hop back home, easy as you like. —Katy Spratte Joyce
+Yoga, snorkeling, zip-lining, cooking classes, windsurfing, sea kayaking, golfing, great restaurants (check out local fave Bachata Rosa)—find it all, and then hop back home, easy as you like. —Katy Spratte Joyce

 In 1937, the Caribbean Afro-Indigenous Garifuna community escaped persecution in Honduras and became the first settlers in what is now known as Hopkins, Belize.
 The secluded fishing village, about a two-hour drive south of Belize City, gained about 200 more people when a hurricane devastated northern Belize in 1941.
 Today, Hopkins is a laid-back fishing village of about 1,500, lightly touched by resorts and tourists.
 That means uncrowded beaches where a hammock is always waiting for you in the cradle of Garifuna culture in Belize.